nili209/ProblemSolver/README.md

 Otherwise, we will solve the problem, save it in cache and files, and return it to the client.
 The program can work in two ways:
 1. Serial server: The program serially handles clients.
-2. Parallel servers: The program handles clients in parallel (can handle up to 10 customers at once).
+2. Parallel servers: The program handles clients in parallel (can handle up to 10 clienrs at once).

 The server has a limited time of about 2 minutes to wait for the client to send the problem.
-After that time, the program prints a timeout message on the screen, and the customer will need to reconnect if he wants to send more issues.
+After that time, the program prints a timeout message on the screen, and the client will need to reconnect if he wants to send more issues.

 We implemented the following algorithms for solving search problem in a graph: